jsonmaur/sass-system/README.md

 # Sass Style System

 SSS is a highly customizable style system generator and utility-first CSS framework for quickly building user interfaces.
 Compare to frameworks such as [Tailwind](https://tailwindcss.com) and [Tachyons](https://tachyons.io), but with zero dependencies other than [dart-sass](https://sass-lang.com/dart-sass).
-Node and NPM are not required—written for Sass, in Sass.
+Written for Sass, in Sass—Node and NPM are not required.

 ## Usaget